 To keep your clothes and closets organized ,try to go through your clothes twice a year.
 Gather all clothing too.
 I know some women spread out into their kids’s closets or into the basement or attic.
 So touch all your clothes twice a year and really take inventory as to what you’re wearing and what is just taking up space.

-After simplifying you can offer your unwanted items to friends or family, or take them to the nearest charity, but another alternative in Chicago is Dress for Success.
+After simplifying you can offer your unwanted items to friends or family, or take them to the nearest charity, but another alternative is Dress for Success.
 They help women interview and land jobs, not only by educating them but giving them suits or business clothes that can help them along in their job search.
-Check out their site for more details and the Chicago branch location.
+Check out their site for more details and location.
 You can also resell gently used or new items to places like Plato’s Closet or local consignment shops.
 Most consignment shops have minimums and are strict with only taking in season items so check before you go.